 Academic opportunities drew us to the program, but our favorite part is the sense of community within the program.
 With up to seven residents per class (three CN, two NDD, and two BNS residents) we have a close-knit and strong support system, supplemented by our dinners out, running, painting, playing music, trivia nights, and other activities together.
 Some of us have significant others and children while some of us do not; either way we love coming together both in and outside of work.

 This sense of community extends to the faculty.
 Our attendings are always willing to help and happy to teach.
 In particular, our Program Directors, Drs.
-Lotze (Child Neurology), Risen (Neurodevelopmental Disabilities) and Chao (Basic Neuroscience) are strong advocates for the residents.
+Lotze (Child Neurology) and Risen (Neurodevelopmental Disabilities) as well as Associate Program Directors, Drs.
+Shukla, Malbari, and Chao (Child Neurology) and Dr. Fisher (Neurodevelopmental Disabilities) are strong advocates for the residents.
 They are consistently implementing changes based on our feedback.

 As we start to look back at our experience here, we can feel very confident moving forward.
 We hope all our trainees will graduate with the same sentiment.

-Although the COVID pandemic has altered our interview season again this year, we are hopeful that this site will help you get a feel for and understanding of the program.
+While the COVID pandemic has changed interviews to a virtual experience, we are hopeful that this site will help you get a feel for and an understanding of the program.
 It is difficult to substitute virtual for in person visits, so please feel free to reach out to either of us with any questions, be it about academic opportunities or the best places to eat in Houston (we’ve even got some great takeout places).
 Thanks for taking the time to get to know us.
 We look forward to meeting you!